 Using iCloud via a web browser gives you access to all this data from any device.
 If you’ve lost your iPhone or iPad and need to get or send email, or if you’re at work and you forgot to bring your iPhone with you, then the iCloud web site can be a lifesaver.
 Of course, if you don’t use all of these Apple services, then you may need to log into other sites to access your data: for example, if you use Gmail, you know that you can get your email from its web interface; and if you use, say, Evernote to store notes, then you can log into their website as well.

-If you aren't in front of your Mac and work with Pages, Numbers, and Keynote documents and share them with others, then the iCloud interface allows you to access and edit these files from any computer.
-This could be a lifesaver if, for example, you need to access a Keynote file for a presentation.
-Click on Keynote, then Recents, find the file, click on the ... icon, and choose Download a Copy.
+If you aren’t in front of your Mac and work with Pages, Numbers, and Keynote documents and share them with others, then the iCloud interface allows you to access and edit these files from any computer.
+This could be a lifesaver if, for example, you need to access a Pages file to work with on your Mac.
+Click Pages, then Recents or Browse, find the file, click on the … icon, and choose Download a Copy.

 In fact, if you are traveling and need important files, it’s a good idea to put them in iCloud in case something happens to your laptop or you lose your other devices.
 You’ll have a backup available from any computer.